HibberdLab/transrate/_src/metrics.md

 ## The Transrate score

-The Transrate score is an estimate of the probability that the assembly is correct.
+The Transrate scores measure quality of the assembly without using a reference.
 A score is produced for the whole assembly, and for each contig.
-The scoring process uses the reads that were used to generate the assembly as evidence - so if you want to get a Transrate score, you need to run transrate in read-metrics mode (by passing in the reads with `--left` and `--right`).
+The scoring process uses the reads that were used to generate the assembly as evidence - so if you want to get a Transrate score, you need to run transrate in read-metrics mode (by passing in the paired-end reads with `--left` and `--right`).

 ### The assembly score